KatieMari/FrontEnd/README.md

-# My Water Footprint – Frontend
+# My Water Footprint – FrontEnd

 This is the **FrontEnd** of the **My Water Footprint** project.

 The application supports **UN Sustainable Development Goal 6 (Clean Water and Sanitation)** by helping users understand their personal water usage and learn how to reduce it.

 The frontend is built using [React](https://react.dev/) with [Vite](https://vite.dev/) and communicates with an Express backend API.